woltapp/mitmproxy-mock/README.md

 * mocking responses for endpoints not yet implemented on the backend
-* reproducing specific flows, including error responses; one-shot, multi-stage, cyclic, and randomly selected actions are supported
+* reproducing specific flows, including error responses; one-shot, multi-stage, state machine, cyclic, and randomly selected actions are supported
 * matching specific responses from the real backend and modifying their contents (e.g., insert new data into an existing response)
 * logging occurrences of specific requests or responses